Embracing D&I is a behavior and it requires asking questions – collectively.

-We will not ride up on a white horse to deliver a store bought fix for the troubles that ail you.
+We will not ride up on a valiant steed to deliver a store bought fix for the troubles that ail you.
 True transformation happens within individuals, teams, and organizations when they drive it.

 We help you with the diagnostics and shine a light on the structural challenges that may be hidden from your view – then you lead the charge.
-The white horse belongs to you.
+The steed belongs to you.

 As the gender equality movement in western culture

 As Bryana Clover and I continued to tackle subject